Are you a registered practitioner?

 No, you can start Acupuncture support at any time.
 The best time to start your treatment is 3 months before you commence your cycle.

 Absolutely.
-Acupuncture can reduce the signs and symptoms, along with increase follicular and egg count, reduce bloating and pain and increase the chance of implantation occurring.
+Acupuncture can reduce the signs and symptoms of IVF medications, along with increase follicular and egg count, reduce bloating and pain and increase the chance of implantation occurring.

 My husband has poor sperm, would acupuncture improve his sperm?